Yasserelhaddar/ShopSense-AI/services/knowledge_engine/README.md

 3. Fine-tunes base LLMs using QLoRA (Quantized Low-Rank Adaptation)
 4. Tracks training experiments with WandB for metrics and visualization
 5. Saves trained models to S3 with version control
-6. Serves inference API for shopping recommendations and advice
+6. Serves inference API for shopping recommendations and advice with automatic OpenAI fallback
 7. Manages model lifecycle and deployment

+**Inference Fallback Strategy**: When a requested custom model is not available, the service automatically falls back to OpenAI's GPT models, ensuring continuous service availability.
+The response includes a `model_used` field (e.g., `"openai/gpt-3.5-turbo"`) to indicate when fallback was used.

 ## Production Deployment